DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/allowReordering.md

 Allows row reordering using drag and drop gestures.

 ---
-This option enables dragging only in the UI.
-Implement the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler to allow users to reorder rows inside a single component.
+This option also requires that you implement the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler to allow users to reorder rows inside a single component.

-If you need to perform cross-component drag and drop, implement at least one of the following handlers:
+To perform cross-component drag and drop, implement at least one of the following handlers:
-- [onRemove]() to handle start of item dragging from one component
+- [onRemove]({basewidgetpath}/Configuration/rowDragging/#onRemove) to handle start of item dragging from one component
-- [onAdd]() to handle item drop to another component
+- [onAdd](/Configuration/rowDragging/#onAdd) to handle item drop to another component

-If you need to forbid users to drag items inside or between the components, use the [onDragChange]() handler.
+If you need to forbid users to drag items inside or between the components, specify the rules in the [onDragChange]({basewidgetpath}/Configuration/rowDragging/#onDragChange) handler.

 #include common-demobutton-named with {
     name: "Row Reordering",